Annuity FAQs

 How is an annuity different from a traditional savings or retirement account?

-Annuities and traditional savings accounts are both considered low-risk investment options that earn interest.
-However, there are many differences, including fees, liquidity and the minimum amount of money required to open an account.
+Annuities and traditional savings accounts are both considered low-risk investment options that may interest.
+However, there are many differences.
+Annuities are backed by the financial strength of the insurer while savings accounts are most often backed by FDIC-insurance.
+Most annuity contracts are build to offer lifetime income while savings accounts do not.
+Other differences include fee structure, liquidity and the minimum amount of money required to open an account.

 Annuities and retirement accounts — such as 401(k) plans and Individual Retirement Accounts (IRAs) —feature tax-advantaged ways to save for retirement.
-However, IRAs and 401(k) place your money in investments, while annuities are insurance products that grow money in various ways.
+However, IRAs and 401(k) place your money in investments, while annuities are insurance products that grow money in various ways ranging from guaranteed rates of return to progressively more market-based options.

-Annuities also generally have higher fees than retirement accounts, but without the same annual contribution limits.
+Annuities also generally have higher fees than retirement accounts, but without any annual IRS-imposed contribution limits.

 What are the benefits of an annuity?

-A key advantage of annuities is the ability to save money for your future without paying taxes on the interest until later.
+Another key advantage of annuities is the ability to save money for your future without paying taxes on the growth until later when you withdraw the money.

-Unlike retirement accounts, there’s no limit on annuity contributions.
+Unlike retirement accounts, there’s no IRS-imposed limits on annuity contributions.

 What are the drawbacks of annuities?

-Annuities can be complex.
-They may not grow your money as quickly as other options, such as investing directly into the stock market.
+Certain annuities can be complex due to the types of income and growth guarantees available.
+Conservative annuity policies such as fixed rate annuities will not grow your money as quickly as other investment options, such as investing directly into the stock market.

 Annuities also lack liquidity, which means it’s difficult to quickly access additional money without incurring high fees.